Why Do Christians Worship?

 I very much love to see instruments in worship music, as a way to express some things that words don't, to help us remember praises for God throughout the week, and as a way for artists to offer their arts before the Lord.
 But then again, I am also a big fan of acappella singing of all kinds.
 When the Orthodox monks sing on Mount Athos, it is, as a general rule, done without instruments.
 Clement's approach led to the great Gregorian Chants, which have a kind of aural purity that even the totally worldly can get swept into.
 Some of the non-instrumental and no-dance churches were big supporters of sacred small group singing, which itself led to so many of the sacred and popular music singing groups that nearly all people have come to enjoy.
 Many (including myself) would argue that restrictions on musical styles in any church activity are wrong.
 However, the Spirit has never let these rules stop the music.
 Creative music or drama that expresses love of Christ will develop around the edges.
 In a way, that's the best proof of all that the Spirit is at work in music to bear witness to Christ.

 Christians can worship using any style of music, but there are some limits.
-Good worship music is not about the singer, but is sung to the God who is Worthy.
+Good worship music is not about the musician, but is sung to the God who is Worthy.
 Thus, it is wrong for the music to be done mostly to entertain those present, or to say all the right and expected things that keep people in spiritual slumber, or to be tricked-up love songs done in karioke.
-Much of today's worship music is full of 'cheap praise' -- overloaded with "I" and "my", rarely lamenting, mourning, or showing fear.
+Much of today's worship music is full of 'cheap praise' -- overloaded with "I" and "my", rarely lamenting, mourning, or showing fear or doubt.
 Lyrics matter, because the words are the Spirit's normal way of striking that special chord within us, or teaching us the lesson we need to hear till it sinks in.

 back to top